1988 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Other Features of the 1988 Penny

-This round penny has a plain edge and a denomination of one cent.
-Its planchet is made of 97.5% Zn and 2.5% Cu, and you can measure 0.750 inches (19.05 mm) as a diameter.
-Each coin is 0.03937 inches (1 mm) thick, and it weighs precisely 0.08818 ounces (2.5 g).
+This round penny has a plain (smooth) edge and a face value of one cent.
+The planchet is made of 97.5% zinc and 2.5% copper, with a diameter of 0.750 inches (19.05 mm).
+Each coin is 0.03937 inches (1 mm) thick and weighs precisely 0.08818 ounces (2.5 grams).

-Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)
+Also Read:Â 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)

-1988 Penny Mintage & Survival Data
+1988 Penny Value Mintage & Survival Data

 1988 Penny Mintage & Survival Chart